 Turn off the lights

-This is probably the most brainless thing to do.
+This is probably the most brainless simple thing to do.
 Turn off the lights when you are not using them, there’s no reason to have them on.
-One billion people live without electricity day to day, and that is usually what I think about when I see unneeded lights on.
+One billion people live without electricity, and that is usually what I think about when I see unneeded lights on.

-Vote with your dollars
+Vote with your tourism dollars

 When you choose to spend your tourism dollars with eco-friendly businesses it paves the way for more businesses to follow suit.